Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Millions of people suffer from allergies.
 Allergic reactions from pollen, dust, smoke, pollution, pet fur, house mites, and other irritants can cause all kinds of symptoms ranging from a runny nose to anaphylactic shock.

 Allergies are hyper-sensitivity reactions caused by a fault in the immune system.
 Hay fever is a common type of allergy and often occurs in people with excess mucous.
 Many hay fever sufferers find relief with ginkgo biloba or ginger.
 Other herbs for the treatment of allergies include evening primrose, nettle, aloe, echinacea, yellowroot, and eyebright.
 To remove accumulated mucus from the body, take 1 teaspoon of grated horseradish mixed with a tablespoon of freshly-squeezed lemon juice.
-(This remedy works great on stuffed-up noses caused by allergies and colds.)
+This remedy works great on stuffed-up noses caused by allergies or colds.

 A diet change is the best remedy for many allergies.
 Dairy foods should be avoided and water intake should be increased.
 Royal jelly, ginseng, and bee pollen should be taken daily for one or two weeks.
 Fresh organic vegetables, fruits, and juices are essential.
 Lots of sea-vegetables (seaweed), high-fiber cereal, and wheat germ are beneficial.

-Food intolerances cause many allergic reactions.
+Some foods may cause allergic reactions in sensitive people.
 Eggs, milk, peanuts, soy, wheat, chocolate, strawberries, fish, and shellfish are the most common food allergens.
-Symptoms usually involve the skin or intestines and usually begin within an hour after ingesting the offending food.
+Symptoms usually involve the skin or intestines and can begin within a few seconds after ingesting the offending food.
 Sneezing, wheezing, swelling of the tongue and lips, skin rashes, hives, eczema, cramps, nausea, vomiting, and diarrhea are all signs of food intolerance.

 Some allergies are brought on by air-borne irritants such as pollen and smoke.
 In these cases, acupuncture can sometimes stop an attack.
 Try pressing hard on the tip of the nose or the hollow above the center of the upper lip.
 Another technique is pressing in an upward motion under and over the cheekbones.